 With seamless access to production data in a secure and designated discovery sandbox, ability to leverage popular data science languages and graph analytics, both data scientists & investigators can gain an accelerated path to explore financial crimes data & hidden unknown networks interactively.

-Oracle experts will also be addressing critical issues faced in fighting financial crime at Booth #200.
+Oracle experts will also be showcasing some of our innovative solutions addressing critical issues faced in fighting financial crime at Booth #200.
 We look forward to meeting you at the ACAMS 18th Annual AML & Financial Crime Conference between September 23rd and 25th in Vegas.